jameschou-bk/jameschou93.github.io/_posts/2017-12-09-act_as_voteable-is-awesome.md

 tags: [blog]
 ---

-As a fellow Rails developer, you have most likely received the task of creating something similar to a blogging app (bare with me if you haven't).
+As a fellow Rails developer, you have most likely received the task of creating something similar to a blogging app (bear with me if you haven't).
 Recently, I have had to create one complete with commenting, sharing, and voting capabilities.
 Typically I would take time to map out the schema prior to running `rails new` but in this case I was pressed for time.
 Luckily I had the [`act_as_voteable` gem](https://github.com/ryanto/acts_as_votable) to save the day!

 Installation is very basic as all you need to do is include the gem in your gemfile and bundle: